 Credit: 0.5-4

 This course is for students pursuing departmental honors.
-Permission of instructor and department chair required.
-No prerequisite.
-Senior standing and sociology major.
+Prerequisites: permission of instructor and department chair.

 Credit: 0.5-4

 This course is for students pursuing departmental honors.
-Permission of instructor and department chair required.
-No prerequisite.
-Senior standing and sociology major.
+Prerequisites: permission of instructor and department chair.